Who says you have to go all the way to Austria or Germany to join in on the fun of Oktoberfest?

 In the Northwest there are lots of great celebrations to be had, and you’re likely to find one within a relatively easy drive of wherever you might happen to live in the region.
 Filled with fantastic international and local beers, mouth-watering Germany cuisine, music, dancing and more, you may even want to plan a long weekend getaway around one of them.

 The popular Bavarian-themed town of Leavenworth is arguably tops in the Northwest for Oktoberfest.
 Located on the eastern slopes of Washington’s Cascade Mountains, it’s also one of the best spots for enjoying brilliant autumn foliage.
-As it’s held over several weekends, September 29-30, October 6-7 and October 13-14, timing your visit over one of the first two, you’re likely to be dazzled by the leaves and the entertainment.
+As it’s held over several weekends in September and October, timing your visit, you’re likely to be dazzled by the leaves and the entertainment.
 The next best thing to being in Munich, look forward to four venues with live entertainment, lots of vendor booths with souvenirs, crafts, traditional German sausage, German bands, dance performances by the Edelweiss Tranz Gruppe and so much more.

 Fremont Oktoberfest, Seattle Washington

-If you don’t want to venture to Leavenworth, an Oktoberfest is held right in the Fremont neighborhood of Seattle over the weekend of September 22-24 in 2017.
+If you don’t want to venture to Leavenworth, an Oktoberfest is held right in the Fremont neighborhood of Seattle in September.
 This is a popular one with beer lovers, as the largest beer festival in Seattle.
 The event celebrates the best in craft beer with over 80 Northwest, national and international options.
 Live music is offered on a number of stages, though these tunes are more rock than polka.

 Oktoberfest Northwest, Puyallup, Washington

-Hosted at the Western Washington Fairgrounds over October 6-8 in 2017, in Puyallup, XX Oktoberfest Northwest offers plenty of traditional Oktoberfest festivities, like Bavarian bands and dancers, lots of fantastic brew and delicious fare.
+Hosted at the Western Washington Fairgrounds in October in Puyallup, Oktoberfest Northwest offers plenty of traditional Oktoberfest festivities, like Bavarian bands and dancers, lots of fantastic brew and delicious fare.
 There’s a market selling German items, a kids’ area and even a sports bar so you don’t have to miss the big game.

 Oktoberfest at Riverfront Park, Spokane, Washington

-Held at the convention center in Riverfront Park, over the weekend of October 27-29, Spokane’s Oktoberfest celebrates traditionally with lots of German beer and German foods, from potato salad and sausage, as well as draft root beer and wine.
+Held at the convention center in Riverfront Park in October, Spokane’s Oktoberfest celebrates traditionally with lots of German beer and German foods, from potato salad and sausage, as well as draft root beer and wine.
 Enjoy Bavarian bands, dancing and even wiener dog races, along with a wide variety of contests and activities, including the traditional stein hoisting, the Tapping of the Keg, arts and crafts projects for all ages, family-friendly games and lots more.

 Loyal Legion Oktoberfest Celebration, Portland, Oregon

 Ready for Oktoberfest now?
 Head to Portland this weekend to enjoy the 18-day-long Loyal Legion Oktoberfest.
-Held from September 16 through October 3, it’s hosted by Portland’s 99-tap all-Oregon beer bar and features an extensive collection of Oregon Oktoberfest and German-style brews, fabulous German cuisine and much more.
+Held from mid September to early October, it’s hosted by Portland’s 99-tap all-Oregon beer bar and features an extensive collection of Oregon Oktoberfest and German-style brews, fabulous German cuisine and much more.

 Bend Oktoberfest, Bend, Oregon